coolcorexix/jsx-viewer-extension/README.md

 # JSX Breadcrumbs

-Mouselessly move your cursor among JSX tags and get overview of your components
+Mouselessly move your cursor among JSX tags and get overview of your components - made by [Nemo](https://twitter.com/phamhuyphat)

 ## Usage